-- (xiv) (a) In our opinion and based on our examination, the company has an internal audit system commensurate with the size and nature of its business. - (b) We have considered the internal audit reports of the company issued till date, for the period under audit. - (xv) According to the information and explanations given to us, in our opinion during the year the company has not entered into non-cash transactions with its directors or person connected with the director and hence the provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Accordingly, the reporting under Clause 3(xvi)(a) of the Order is not applicable to the Company. - (b) The company is not conducted any Non-Banking Financial or Housing Finance activities without a valid Certificate of Registration (COR) from the Reserve Bank of India as per the Reserve Bank of India Act, 1934. - (c) As per the information given to us, the company is a not a Core Investment Company (CIC) as defined in regulations made by the Reserve Bank of India. - (d) The clause related to whether Group has more than one CIC as part of the Group is not applicable to the company. - (xvii) The Company has not incurred any cash loss during the financial year ended on the date and the company has incurred cash loss in the immediately preceding financial year. - (xviii) There has been no resignation of the Statutory auditors during the year and accordingly the reporting under Clause 3(xviii) of the Order is not applicable to the Company. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statement, our knowledge of the board of directors and management plans and based on our examination of the evidence supporting the assumption, nothing has came to our attention, which cause us to believe that any material uncertainty exists as on the date of the audit report that company is not capable of meeting is liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+- (xiv) As per Section 138 of the Act, the Company is required to appoint an Internal Auditor.
+However, the Company has not appointed Internal Auditor.
+In this regard the management of the Company has informed that the size of operation of the Company is very small, accordingly, it is not viable to appoint Internal Auditor however, the Company has the internal control system. - (xv) According to the information and explanations given to us, in our opinion during the year the company has not entered into non-cash transactions with its directors or person connected with the director and hence the provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, the reporting under Clause 3(xvi)(a) of the Order is not applicable to the Company. - (b) The company is not conducted any Non-Banking Financial or Housing Finance activities without a valid Certificate of Registration (COR) from the Reserve Bank of India as per the Reserve Bank of India Act, 1934. - (c) As per the information given to us, the company is a not a Core Investment Company (CIC) as defined in regulations made by the Reserve Bank of India. - (d) The clause related to whether Group has more than one CIC as part of the Group is not applicable to the company. - (xvii) The Company has not incurred any cash loss during the financial year ended on the date and the immediately preceding financial year. - (xviii) During the previous year, there has been resignation of statutory Auditors due to mandatory rotation requirements as prescribed under Companies Act, 2013. - (xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statement, our knowledge of the board of directors and management plans and based on our examination of the evidence supporting the assumption, nothing has came to our attention, which cause us to believe that any material uncertainty exists as on the date of the audit report that company is not capable of meeting is liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the company.
 We further state that our reporting is based on facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liability falling due within a period of one year from the balance sheet date, will get discharge by the company as and when they fall due. - (xx) The provisions of section 135 sub-section (5) of the Act is not applicable to the Company.
-Accordingly, reporting under clause 3(xx) of the Order is not applicable to the Company. - (xxi) The reporting under Clause 3(xxi) of the Order is not applicable in respect of audit of standalone financial statements.
+Accordingly, reporting under clause 3(xx) of the Order is not applicable to the Company. - (xxi) The reporting under Clause 3(xxi) of the Order is not applicable in respect of audit of financial statements.
 Accordingly, no comment in respect of the said clause has been included in this report.